20centcroak/github-cheatsheet/cheatsheet.md

 # Cheat sheet

 ## create a local repository
-Create an empty folder called projetA, and execute the following command in this folder:
+Create an empty folder called *projetA*, and execute the following command in this folder:
 ```
 git init
 ```
-Now a .git folder is created in projectA and contains all git pieces of information about this freshly created local repository.
+Now a .git folder is created in *projectA* and contains all git pieces of information about this freshly created local repository.

 ## commit
 In the previously empty repo, fileA.txt is added